Andre-Yang816/Clustering4UEADP/README.md

 ``$ python './Code/getResultData_RQ2.py'``

 The above code is used to statistically analyze preliminary results.
 It generates summaries of various indicators in the Result directory.
-These summaries are the direct sources for RQ1 and RQ2 data, which will be used for calculations and plotting in subsequent steps.

 ### Calculate p-value and draw pictures
 Execute the Python and R files in from RQ1/code to RQ5/code directory.
 Detailed steps can be found in each subdirectory.